Skip to Content

 You can spend an entire day exploring Golden Gate Park and still not see it all.

-One of America’s most famous (and highest security) prisons is definitely Alcatraz Island.
+Alcatraz Island is one of America’s most famous (and highest security) prisons.

-The site originally housed a lighthouse station before transforming into a military prison in 1870.
+The site initially housed a lighthouse station before transforming into a military prison in 1870.

 Surrounded by the freezing cold waters of the San Francisco Bay, Alcatraz, or “The Rock” as it was commonly referred to, was reserved for America’s most hardened criminals.